Julie C. Keller

 Biography

-Julie C. Keller is an associate professor of sociology at the University of Rhode Island.
+Julie C. Keller is an associate professor of sociology at the University of Rhode Island and Director of the Social Science Institute for Research, Education, and Policy.
 She earned her doctorate in sociology from the University of Wisconsin-Madison in 2013 and holds a Bachelor of Arts degree in environmental sciences from the University of California, Berkeley.
 Before joining the faculty at URI, Keller was a visiting assistant professor and Mellon Postdoctoral Fellow at Oberlin College in Ohio.

-Keller’s research and teaching interests include transnational migration from Latin America, rural studies, new immigrant destinations, gender and sexuality.
-A major line of research examines the working conditions of dairy workers in the U.S. Her new book, Milking in the Shadows: Migrants and Mobility in America’s Dairyland, is now available at Rutgers University Press.
-Listen to Dr. Keller discussing her book on Wisconsin Public Radio.
+Keller’s research and teaching interests include agricultural labor, food systems, Latin American immigrants, rural studies, sustainable agriculture, and health inequalities.
+A major line of research examines the working conditions of dairy workers in the U.S. Her 2019 book, Milking in the Shadows: Migrants and Mobility in America’s Dairyland (Rutgers University Press) was reviewed in Contemporary Sociology.
+Listen to Dr. Keller discussing the book on Wisconsin Public Radio.
+Keller co-edited the 2020 Cambridge Handbook of Environmental Sociology.

 Education